sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **Safety** and **Availability** are DO NOT imply each other: the safest airplane, is that one never takes off...
 A system that is working at a given moment, doesn't imply it is safe.
 The opposite case, the lack of availability, also doesn't need to be true: an airbag for an automotive system, can be very safe, but once it is triggered, it is not available anymore; the triggering of the airbag, can even result on the system fallback, to block the car, due it is not safe; that is: entering a safe operation mode status, after an unexpected event that compromises the system safety.

 **working** is NOT the same as **safe**

-**Safety** is build-in in the system as when it is designed... a system that aims to achieve safety through building outer layers, is not a good design.

-**Safety** involves the **whole lifecycle of the system**: not only maintenace must be observed as defined, or redefined in case or need.
-Methods to evaluate, record, and log normal work of the system, and of course failures of the system must be present for study and evaluation.

 A **Non-secure** system is also a **Non-safety** system, as it is susceptible of malicious intends and actions.